pyccel/pyccel/tutorial/ndarrays.md

       ```
       *OUTPUT* :
       ```
+      ERROR at annotation (semantic) stage
+      pyccel:
+        |error [semantic]: ex.py [5]| Arrays which own their data cannot become views on other arrays (a)
       ```

    this limitation is due to the fact that the ndarray **a** will have to go from a data owner to a pointer to the **b** ndarray data.

-   *NOTE* this limitation does not include reassinging with a new data.
+   *NOTE*: this limitation does not include reassinging with a new data with respecting the previous rule.
     ```Python
     import numpy as np